-Stream Team returned to in-person Marine Creature Mondays' programming in 2022, hosting groups at Boston Harbor Marina in the summer.
-The Marine Creature Mondays' program helps participants learn about how stormwater impacts marine creatures, providing actions they can take to protect marine creatures and their habitat.
+Stream Team continued in-person Marine Creature Mondays' programming in 2023, hosting groups at Boston Harbor Marina in the summer.
+The Marine Creature Mondays' program helps participants learn about how freshwater inputs upstream affect downstream marine waters and actions they can take to prevent pollution from entering the marine environment.